 - 2 ½ cups (12.85 ounces or 365 grams) fresh or frozen blueberries

 For the Drizzle

 - ½ cup (2 ounces or 57 grams) confectioners' sugar, sifted

 - First, make the streusel.
 In a large bowl, whisk together the flour, granulated sugar, brown sugar, and salt.
 Add the melted butter and use a rubber spatula to stir until a crumbly mixture forms with some large pieces still intact.
 Do not overmix.
 Place the bowl in the refrigerator, uncovered, while you make the cake batter.

-- Next, make the blueberry cake.
+- Next, prep the oven and pan.
 Position a rack in the center of the oven and preheat the oven to 350°F. Lightly spray a 10-inch cast-iron skillet with cooking spray.

-- In a medium bowl, whisk together the flour, cinnamon, baking powder, and salt.
+- Prep the ingredients for the blueberry cake.
+In a medium bowl, whisk together the flour, cinnamon, baking powder, and salt.
 In a small liquid measuring cup, whisk together the buttermilk and the vanilla.

 - Finally, make the glaze.
 Place the confectioners' sugar in a medium bowl.
 Add the milk, 1 teaspoon at a time, until thick but still runny—it should have the consistency of paste.
 You may not need to use all the milk.
 Spoon and drizzle the glaze over the cake before serving.